 It feels like your car drives itself to and from the hospital.

-You start to actually crave the hospital pudding.
+And you’ve started to actually crave the hospital cafeteria’s chocolate pudding.